Garvit-7/TSP_Using_GeneticAlgorithms/README.md

 - **Algorithmic Variations**: Explore and compare different variations of the Genetic Algorithm, such as different selection strategies (tournament selection, rank-based selection) or exploring alternative evolutionary algorithms (ant colony optimization, simulated annealing).

+**Thank you for visiting this repository, feel free to issue a pull request!!**